The Ancient Art of Iconography – Introducing Mary Star of the Sea Cuff

 Posted on January 19 2017

 Imagine sitting in deep meditation and prayer and being given the gift of seeing an image as it is to be written through your hands onto a canvas.
 It begins with the color green to represent all life and develops layer by layer with each guided brush stroke until the sacred icon appears before you.
 Heaven gives us these sacred tools as a window into heaven.
 Wear this sacred art on your wrist as your personal reminder that heaven is real and the veil between heaven and earth is very thin.
-May this piece be your window into heaven.
-We are honored to bring iconic jewelry into the 2017 collection.
+May this Mary Star Icon Cuff be your window into heaven.

 ABOUT THE ARTIST An artist from Southern California, Vivian Imbruglia practices the ancient art of iconography.
 She learned the traditional techniques of writing icons from several master iconographers, thus merging her artistic abilities with her exploding Catholic faith.
 Iconography has become more than her profession, it is her ministry.
 Vivian’s commissioned artwork, both traditional icons and more contemporary sacred images, can be found in churches, abbeys, and private chapels throughout the United States and abroad.
 One image was given as a gift directly to the Holy Father Pope Francis.
 When writing original images, Vivian puts great emphasis on the eyes as that aspect most effectively draws in the viewer, encouraging prayerful reflection and meditation.
 As with all traditional iconography, Vivian never signs the displayed part of her work.
 Instead she includes on the back, “Written by the hand of Vivian Imbruglia.”
 At the same time Vivian has developed her own tradition of writing somewhere within every piece the letters “AMDG” which stands for Ad Majorem Dei Gloriam, explaining her ultimate purpose as working for the greater glory of God.